TraeDungy/RoyaltyX/README.md

    # Production environment
    docker-compose -f production.yml up --build
    ```
+   A running Memcached instance is required.
+Add a `memcached` service to your
+   Docker Compose file or install Memcached locally and set `CACHE_LOCATION` in
+   your `.env`.
    If you want to run the services directly on your machine without Docker,
    follow the steps in
    [Running RoyaltyX Without Docker](documentation/NON_DOCKER_SETUP.md).